-Fig. 5 Page Flow Diagram
+Fig. 6 Page Flow Diagram

-Above is a diagram of the page flow through the GUI, as experienced by a user.
+Fig. 6 is a diagram of the page flow through the GUI, as experienced by a user.
 It depicts how each page in the system is connected and how it can be accessed.
-Additionally, the design will incorporate pages for assignment analytics and managing accounts.
 The routing of pages in the web application is handled through Flask.
+Ultimately, a frontend framework was decided against since the system's response time is a critical requirement, and there are not many elements in the project that would benefit from being dynamic.
+Instead, Jinja is used to template the pages, allowing for the appropriate information to be loaded when a user accesses the system.